-Mechanism of action of thalidomide elucidatedJuly 17th, 2014 in Medical research /
+Mechanism of action of thalidomide elucidatedJuly 17, 2014 in Medicine & Health / Medical research

 (Medical Xpress)—Scientists led by Nicolas Thomä at the Friedrich Miescher Institute for Biomedical Research have clarified the workings of thalidomide at the molecular level.
 Their analysis of various structures, published in Nature, indicates that the drug can interfere with cellular processes in two different ways—once preventing and once promoting protein degradation—thus explaining its diverse clinical effects.